Dianamanz78/Pixelearn/README.md

 # How Pixelearn is used
 > Starting(?):

 The user starts with opening the app and the main menu is what they would see first.
-In the main menu are included the topics/techniques the user can choose from depending on what it is they want to learn or get better at.
+In the main menu is included the set of topics/techniques the user can choose from, depending on what it is they want to learn or get better at.

 # How it works